Delays at Orlando's ICE office have led to migrants sleeping outside or in cars while they wait, congressman says - KESQ

 Garcia, a Venezuelan national, crossed into the US through Texas three months ago and was ordered to wear an ankle monitor with a tracking system when he was processed by immigration agents, he told WESH-TV.
 The deadline for Garcia’s ICE check-in is unclear.

-“In (fiscal year 2021), ICE shifted its operations away from the detention of families while continuing to monitor its operational needs for detention and adjust as needed,” the agency added.

-“General operational changes are made to ICE’s civil detention system by quickly adapting to influxes, contractual changes, and other occurrences help the agency meet its national security, border security, and public safety missions,” the statement said.

-CNN has also reached out to the Department of Homeland Security for comment and did not immediately hear back.
+CNN has reached out to ICE the Department of Homeland Security for comment and did not immediately hear back.

 The-CNN-Wire

-Note: Correction: A previous version of this story used an ICE statement erroneously.
-ICE has not provided a statement.